 Learn About the Benefits of Being a Military Officer

-Most enlisted recruiting efforts focus on an occupational model (paid training!) and other benefits.
-(Free medical care!
-Money for college!
-Three hots and a cot!)
-But recruiting material for would-be officers tends to be more ambiguous, focusing on intangibles benefits like pride, sense of duty, and prestige.
+Most enlisted recruiting efforts focus on an occupational model and other benefits, but recruiting material for would-be officers tends to be more ambiguous, focusing on intangibles benefits like pride, sense of duty, and prestige.
 A banner on GoArmy.com’s front page asks, “Can you rise to the challenge?”

-But even the most selfless professional needs to look out for his or her own welfare, as well.
-So if you’re torn between enlisting in the military or becoming a commissioned officer and want the scoop on “what’s in it for me,” here are a few of the tangible benefits officers enjoy.
+Even the most selfless professional needs to look out for his or her own welfare, as well.
+If you’re torn between enlisting in the military or becoming a commissioned officer and want the scoop on “what’s in it for me,” here are a few of the tangible benefits officers enjoy.